ⓘ 23 April 2026

 Scheduled End Date

-PLEASE NOTE: While these upgrade works are ongoing, ALL Optus mobile services across all devices at those sites will be unavailable, including calls, texts, data services and calls to Emergency Services (i.e. Triple Zero & ‘112’).
+PLEASE NOTE: While these upgrade works are ongoing, ALL amaysim mobile services across all devices at those sites will be unavailable, including calls, texts, data services and calls to Emergency Services (i.e. Triple Zero & ‘112’).
 To keep customers safe, we advise that you check if you’re planning on travelling in or near these areas during the mobile network upgrade period.

 NEED MORE HELP?